‘Attack On Titan’ Season 2 Release Date, Theme Song Performer And Visual Release

 The eagerly awaited Season 2 of Attack On Titan’s premier date and a few more interesting details have been released.
 AOT Season 2, expected to be based on the manga of the same name, will return on April 1.

-Attack On Titan, an immensely popular Japanese anime will have its season 2 premier on April 1.
+Attack On Titan, an immensely popular Japanese anime will have its Season 2 premiere on April 1.
 The first episode of Shingeki No Kyojin Season 2 will air on Tokyo MX at 22:00.
 Thereafter, a repeat telecast of the same has been scheduled to be broadcast on Mainichi Broadcasting System (MBS).
-Created by mangaka Hajime Isayama, Attack On Titan follows the brave exploits of the Eilte Survey Corps that has been tasked with protecting the human settlements which have taken shelter behind giant walls.
+Created by mangaka Hajime Isayama, Attack On Titan follows the brave exploits of the Elite Survey Corps that has been tasked with protecting the human settlements which have taken shelter behind giant walls.
 These walls protect the last of the humans from grotesque monsters called titans.

 【新情報①】TVアニメ「進撃の巨人」Season 2新規ビジュアルを公開しました！！2017年4月1日より全21局にて放送開始です！いよいよ放送も近づいてまいりました！引き続き、応援のほど、宜しくお願いします！#shingeki https://t.co/pKZCLmvlnI pic.twitter.com/83QjYV3ChU